Dad killed while video chatting in Long Island home, son arrested

 By the time police responded to the scene, they say the son answered the door, slammed it on them and then jumped out the window.

 He was caught about a mile away.
-He was later identified as Thomas Scully-Powers and was taken to Suffolk County Police Headquarters where he is expected to be charged later Thursday evening.
+He was later identified as Thomas Scully-Powers and was taken to Suffolk County Police Headquarters.

+Scully-Powers was charged with 2nd-degree murder.
+He was taken to a local hospital for minor injuries he suffered after he jumped out the window.

 ----------